Rosemary Griggs banner

 Same name siblings living at the same time?

-Giving the same name to a second child while the first of that name is still living may seem to us rather odd.
-That notion has perhaps been a barrier in the past to acceptance that Kat and Katherine were sisters.
-However, during the middle ages and into the sixteenth century it was not unusual for a new born child to be given the same first name as an elder living sibling, often distinguishing between the two by birth order, or a pet name used in the family.
-Relatively few given names were in use and inevitably, because children were often named for a benefactor or godparent, the same names recurred.
+Giving the same name to a second child while the first of that name is still living may seem to us rather odd.In the past that notion may have been a barrier to accepting that Kat and Katherine were sisters.
+However, during the middle ages and into the sixteenth century it was not unusual for a newborn child to be given the same first name as an elder living sibling.
+The two were often distinguished by birth order, or a pet name used in the family.
+Relatively few given names were in use.
+Parents often named their children after a benefactor or godparent, resulting in recurring names.

-Well documented examples include
+Well-documented examples include

-Protector Edward Seymour (1500 - 22 January 1552) had a son named Edward (Lord Edward Seymour of Berry Pomeroy), born 1529, to his first wife Katherine Filol and a sedond boy named Edward, (Ist Earl of Hertford), born 1537 to Anne Stanhope, his second wife, a replacement for a third Edward, (Edward Seymour, Viscount Beauchamp of Hache) born 1537, who died aged two years.
+Protector Edward Seymour (1500 - 22 January 1552) had a son named Edward (Lord Edward Seymour of Berry Pomeroy), born 1529, to his first wife Katherine Filol and a second boy named Edward, (Ist Earl of Hertford), born 1537 to Anne Stanhope, his second wife, a replacement for a third Edward, (Edward Seymour, Viscount Beauchamp of Hache) born 1537, who died aged two years.

 John Paston I (10 October 1421 – 21 or 22 May 1466) who had two sons named John – Sir John Paston who was born before 15 April 1442 and who died November 1479 to be succeeded by his brother of the same name, Sir John Paston (1444 – 28 August 1504)